curvedspace/Permastead/README.md

 # Permastead
 Desktop software for managing a homestead using permaculture design.
-It features observations, actions, events and inventory as well as the ability to track your plantings over time.
+It features observations, actions, events and inventory as well as the ability to track your plantings and seed saving over time.

 ![screenshot1.png](Docs/screenshot1.png)